Install the Internal Scanner on Linux

 The recommended setup uses Docker Compose with Greenbone Community Edition containers.
 This requires Docker and Docker Compose to be installed on the scanning server - https://docs.docker.com/compose/install/.

-Alternatively, you can run your own OpenVAS/GVM installation and interface the agent with it.
+Alternatively, you can run your own OpenVAS/GVM installation and interface the internal scanner with it.

 Network

-The HostedScan agent and OpenVAS access these domains:
+The HostedScan Internal Scanner and OpenVAS access these domains:

 | Domain | Port | Protocol | Reason | Required |